Pontchartrain Estuary Atlas 2017

 Swamp restoration suitability analysis uses surface water and soil porewater salinity data from two consecutive years, and other features, to define areas that if restored through planting swamp species, the trees will likely survive long term.
 The Maurepas Land Bridge now has a large area that is “restoration ready”, and some small remaining areas, currently slated as areas of “future restoration” that seem to be shifting toward being suitable, indicated by decreasing soil and surface water salinities.
 PC and partners have successfully planted trees since 2013 in the restoration ready area here and the trees have 78% survival rate.
 One factor in the success of the tree plantings in Maurepas is the reduction in surface water salinity due to the MRGO closures in 2009.
 The other large area which is “restoration ready” is near the Caernarvon Freshwater Diversion.
 PC and partners have been planting trees here since 2010 and the trees have a 70% survival rate.
 Due to the vast areas now suitable for swamp restoration, PC is testing other restoration techniques such as aerial seeding.

-For more information about swamp habitat suitability, please see:
+For more information about swamp habitat suitability, please email info@ScienceForOurCoast.org for a copy of: